Graham Feed Wheat

 Protein content (%) (N% x 5.7) 10 9 11

-Due to its strong vernalisation requirement, the full yield potential of GRAHAM is most likely to be achieved from an early drilling window of early April to late June.
+Due to its strong vernalisation requirement, the full yield potential of GRAHAM is most likely to be achieved from an early drilling window of early April to mid June.

 Month planted